-Interesting facts about the Basset Fauve de Bretagne: it is one of the six recognised breeds of Bassets, and one of five with 100% French origins.
+Interesting facts about the Basset Fauve de Bretagne: it is one of the six recognised breeds of bassets, and one of five with 100 per cent French origins.
 It is believed to be a descendant of the now-extinct Grand Fauve de Bretagne.
 It enjoys being the centre of attention and loves children.
-It gets along with other dogs but its prey drive compels it to chase smaller animals.
-It is loyal, affectionate and calm but can also be stubborn.
+It gets along with other dogs, but its prey drive compels it to chase smaller animals.
+It is loyal, affectionate, and calm, but it can also be stubborn.
 It has high grooming needs because it sheds heavily and its wiry coat is prone to tangles when ignored.

 Is getting a Basset Fauve de Bretagne on your list?
 Here is a brief background of this French hound with a wiry coat.

-The Basset Fauve De Bretagne is an old breed (dating back to the 1500s) that originated in France and was bred as a hunting dog.
-It is also referred as the Tawny Brittany Basset because it came from a place called Brittany.
+The Basset Fauve de Bretagne is an old breed (dating back to the 1500s) that originated in France and was bred as a hunting dog.
+It was later registered with the Kennel Club in 1983.
+It is also referred as the Tawny Brittany basset because it came from a place called Brittany.
 It descended from the now-extinct Grand Fauve de Bretagne.
 It is believed that the breed almost had the same fate of its ancestor as it almost became extinct after World War II.
-To save the breed, the last specimens were bred with the Petit Basset Griffon Vendeen, standard wirehaired Dachshunds and other hounds in the Vendee region.
+To save the breed, the last specimens were bred with the Petit Basset Griffon Vendeen, standard wire-haired dachshunds, and other hounds in the Vendee region.
 However, experts have denied this claim and argued that the number of Basset Fauves never became extremely low.

-The Basset Fauve De Bretagne is a medium breed that can easily be identifiable because of its low body, wiry coat, and tan colour.
-Weighing 36 to 40 pounds and standing 32–38 centimetres at the withers, this breed has the similar short legs and long body of its Basset Hound cousin.
+The Basset Fauve de Bretagne is a medium breed that can easily be identifiable because of its low body, wiry coat, and tan colour.
+Weighing 36–40 pounds and standing 32–38 centimetres at the withers, this breed has the similar short legs and long body of its basset hound cousin.
 It has a moderately domed skull, a medium-size head, short, muscular neck, and strong jaws with a perfect scissor bite.
 Its slightly oval eyes give off a lively expression.
 It has a black or dark nose with wide open nostrils.

-This scenthound has a harsh, dense and flat coat, which should never be long or woolly according to KC standards.
-The breed comes in the following colours: fawn, gold-wheaten and red-wheaten.
-Grooming is a bit tedious as it needs to be brushed daily to remove tangles and dead hair so heavy shedding can be under control.
-It needs to be hand stripped at a professional groomer’s.
-The hair should not be trimmed especially it participates in shows.
+This scent hound has a harsh, dense, and flat coat, which should never be long or woolly according to KC standards.
+The breed comes in the following colours: fawn, gold-wheaten, and red-wheaten.
+Grooming is a bit tedious as it needs to be brushed daily to remove tangles and dead hair, so heavy shedding can be under control.
+It needs to be hand-stripped at a professional groomer’s.
+The hair should not be trimmed especially if it participates in shows.
 However, the hair inside the ears needs to be removed for air circulation, which minimises the chances of ear infections.

-As with all breeds, it is important to take care of your Basset Fuave’s dental health.
-Not all dogs are comfortable with brushing so introduce this early and always make it a positive experience.
+As with all breeds, it is important to take care of your Basset Fauve’s dental health.
+Not all dogs are comfortable with brushing, so introduce this early and always make it a positive experience.
 Keep your dog’s nails trimmed and inspect the skin for irritations and fleas as well.

-A typical serving for an adult Basset Fauve is 1.5 to 2.5 cups of excellent quality dry dog food per day.
-Meals should be measured and split into at least two portions instead of free-feeding for a trimmed body.
+A typical serving for an adult Basset Fauve is 1.5–2.5 cups of excellent-quality dry dog food per day.
+Meals should be measured and split into at least two portions instead of free-feeding to achieve a trimmed body.
 The amount of food depends on your dog’s age, size, build, activity level, and metabolism.
-Make sure it has access to fresh, clean water every day.
+Make sure that it has access to fresh, clean water every day.

-Typical calorie needs of adult Basset Fauve de Bretagnes per day:
+Typical calorie needs of an adult Basset Fauve de Bretagne per day:

 The Basset Fauve should be fed dog food specifically formulated for medium breeds as its nutritional requirements are different from small and large dogs.
 The number one ingredient must be animal-based protein like chicken, turkey, lamb, and bison to build muscles and support its active nature.
-Omega 6 and 3 fatty acids are also important for energy and healthy coat.
+Omega-6 and omega-3 fatty acids are also important for energy and healthy coat.
 Complex carbs also provide energy and aid healthy digestion.

-With a lifespan of 11 to 14 years, the Basset Fauve de Bretagne is one of the healthiest dogs in the world.
+With a lifespan of eleven to fourteen years, the Basset Fauve de Bretagne is one of the healthiest dogs in the world.
 It is known to be a breed without hereditary and congenital health conditions that often affect other breeds.